 A bibliometric search and review of Scopus-indexed journal articles followed by categorising keywords focusing on BPA integrated with BIM;

 content analysis of existing studies linking BIM to BPA;

-a framework for applying LoDs into BIM-assisted BPA following the study of GhaffarianHoseini et al [35].
+qualitative discussion for applying LoDs into BIM-assisted BPA following the study of GhaffarianHoseini et al [35].

 These research methods used in this paper are illustrated in Figure 4.